-I got a bit over excited by all the prettiness (not an uncommon occurrence for me) and fell in love with a massive Berber kilim while I was there too.
-After two hours of discussion, I paid 7800 dirhams (£600) for both rugs.
+I fell for a massive Berber kilim for my bedroom while I was there too.
+After two hours of haggling, I paid 7800 dirhams (£600) for both rugs.

-The rugs were all packaged up for me and I just checked them as hold baggage when we flew home.
+The rugs were packaged up and I checked them as hold baggage when we flew home.

-I also bought a few other goodies including a Moroccan wedding blanket cushion cover for 150 dhm (£11.50), and a couple of Berber baskets – the type that go for £45 on Etsy – for 65 dhms each (£5).
+I picked up a few other goodies in addition to the rugs.
+A Moroccan wedding blanket cushion cover at 150 dhm (£11.50), and a couple of Berber baskets at 65 dhms each (£5).